 The Council established the General Category component as an open access permit category in 1994 while developing a limited access program for qualifying vessels (now Limited Access component).
 Through Amendment 11 to the Scallop FMP, the Council transitioned the General Category component from open access to limited access to limit fishing mortality and control fleet capacity.
 The Council's vision for the LAGC component was "a fleet made up of relatively small vessels, with possession limits to maintain the historical character of this fleet and provide opportunities to various participants including vessels from smaller coastal communities."
 Amendment 11 established three LAGC permit categories which allowed for continued participation in the General Category fishery at varying levels.
-Vessels that met a qualifying criteria were issued an LAGC IFQ permit and allocated quota based on the 'contribution factor' (i.e. if you fished longer and landed more during the qualification period, you received a higher allocation).
+Vessels that met a qualifying criteria were issued an LAGC IFO permit and allocated quota based on the 'contribution factor' (i.e. if you fished longer and landed more during the qualification period, you received a higher allocation).
 General Category permit holders that did not meet the qualifying criteria for an LAGC IFQ permit were eligible to receive either an LAGC NGOM permit or LAGC Incidental permit.
+Limited access vessels that fished under general category rules and qualified under the same IFQ qualification criteria were issued LAGC IFQ permits and allocated a portion of (0.5%) of the total scallop allocation.
+Unlike vessels with only LAGC IFQ permits, limited access vessels that also qualified for an LAGC IFQ permit were not allowed to transfer quota in or out.